Hung Ga: The Hung Ga curriculum of Wong Fei-hung

-pinyin: hǔ hè shuāng xíng quán; Yale Cantonese: fu hok seung ying kuen.

 Tiger Crane builds on Taming the Tiger, adding "vocabulary" to the Hung Ga practitioner's repertoire.
 Wong Fei-hung choreographed the version of Tiger Crane handed down in the lineages that descend from him.
 He is said to have added to Tiger Crane the bridge hand techniques and rooting of the master Tit Kiu Saam as well as long arm techniques, attributed variously to the Fat Ga, Lo Hon, and Lama styles.
 Tiger Crane Paired Form routines from outside Wong Fei-hung Hung Ga still exist.